neoxic/lua-mongo/README.md

 The use of `__tobson` metamethods and BSON handlers gives full control over how Lua values are represented in BSON documents and vice versa.
-In particular, this API facilitates support for classes (tables with metatables) on their way to and/or from MongoDB:
+In particular, this API facilitates support for classes (tables with metatables) on their way to and/or from MongoDB.

 ```Lua
 local SimpleClass = {} -- Class metatable